datatrail-jhu/09_dataanalysis/manuscript/00_purpose.md

 o) Mechanistic

 {choose-answers: 4}
-?4 We collect data on a small sample of songs from the Spotify catalogue and want to figure out the relationship between the use of the word "truck" and whether a song is country western.
+?4 We collect data on a small sample of songs from the Spotify uncatalogued and want to figure out the relationship between the use of the word "truck" and whether a song is country western.
 What type of analysis is this?

 C) Inferential
 o) Descriptive